 Automatic Visa Approval (Visa TELEX) Revalidation and Automatic Visa Revalidation

-The Directorate General of Immigration in Jakarta will automatically revalidate the visa approval letter (TELEX), granted after 1 January 2020, which has not been processed at the Indonesian Embassy / Consulate.
+The Directorate General of Immigration in Jakarta will automatically revalidate the visa approval letter (TELEX), issued after 1 January 2020, which has not been processed at the Indonesian Embassy / Consulate.
 After the state of emergency is declared over by the National Disaster Mitigation Agency, or BNPB, the visa approval letter (TELEX) will be valid for 60 days.

 The Directorate General of Immigration in Jakarta will also automatically revalidate visas, issued after 1 January 2020, which has not been used for traveling to Indonesia due to the Covid-19 pandemic.
 After the state of emergency is declared over by the National Disaster Mitigation Agency, or BNPB, the visa has to be used within 90 days to enter Indonesia.